Kelly strikes out 10 in Diamondbacks’ 7-1 win over Mets

+Mired in a nearly monthlong slump, the Diamondbacks were lethargic, seemingly on their way to yet another loss.

+To not only pull out that victory, but win the series with the Dodgers coming to town was just what the Diamondbacks needed to get going back in the right direction.

-PHOENIX — Merrill Kelly struck out a career-high 10, Ketel Marte hit a long homer and had three RBIs, and the Arizona Diamondbacks beat the New York Mets 7-1 on Sunday.
+Merrill Kelly struck out a career-high 10, Ketel Marte hit a long homer and had three RBIs, and the Diamondbacks beat the New York Mets 7-1 on Sunday.

+“In the fifth inning yesterday, I was under the bench sucking my thumb.
+I didn’t know what to do,” Lovullo said.
+“I was like, ‘Where are we going, what are we doing, we’re not playing our type of baseball.’
+It was really frustrating.
+It’s a perfect example of not shutting down and I’m proud of these guys.”

+Lingering around the NL West lead heading into May, the Diamondbacks went into a funk.
+They had one five-game losing streak and were looking at a potential six-game slide after falling behind the Mets on Saturday night.

+Arizona rallied to win that game 6-5 in 11 innings and kept the momentum going Sunday with a strong all-around game.

-Marte hit his first career leadoff home run against Steven Matz (4-4), a 482-foot shot that matched Texas’ Nomar Mazara for longest in the majors this season.
+Marte got it started, hitting his first career leadoff home run against Steven Matz (4-4), a 482-foot shot that matched Texas’ Nomar Mazara for longest in the majors this season.
 He added a two-run single in the eighth.

 Eduardo Escobar also hit a two-run shot in the first inning and Kelly (5-6) held the struggling Mets to six hits in 7 2/3 innings.